 Ensemble MidtVest understands that classical music is a living tradition, rooted in the past, but as relevant today as it has been for centuries, therefore, it is our credo to make the most beautiful music of the past 500 years accessible to the 21st century audience.
 In order to achieve this goal, the ensemble is not only presenting classical chamber music repertoire, but also free improvisation, as well as baroque and early classical works.

-Founded in 2002, Ensemble MidtVest consists of a string quartet, a wind quintet, and a pianist.
-The ensemble is renowned for its creative programming, pushing the boundaries of the traditional classical concert form through creativity and excellence.
+Founded in 2002, Ensemble MidtVest consists of a string quartet, a wind quintet and a pianist.

-Based in Herning, Denmark, Ensemble MidtVest resides at HEART – Herning Museum of Contemporary Art, an extraordinary venue designed by the American architect Steven Holl.
-The museum houses Ensemble MidtVest’s own chamber music hall and rehearsal spaces.
+The ensemble resides at HEART – Herning Museum of Contemporary Art, an extraordinary venue designed by the American architect Steven Holl, where both rehearsal rooms, and a chamber music hall can be found.

-Ensemble MidtVest is supported financially by the music committee of the Danish Arts Foundation and by the four municipalities of Herning, Holstebro, Ikast-Brande, and Struer.
+Ensemble MidtVest is supported by the music committee of the Danish Arts Foundation and the four municipalities of Herning, Holstebro, Ikast-Brande, and Struer.